nasa/delta/delta/config/README.md

 Note that some configuration options can be overwritten on the command line: run `delta --help` to see which.

 The remainder of this document details the available configuration parameters.
-Note that DELTA is still under active development and parts are likely to change in the future.

 Dataset
 -----------------